pulumi/docs/content/blog/announcing-nextgen-azure-provider/index.md

 ## Always Up-to-Date

-Distinctly, the new provider is designed to be always up-to-date with additions and changes to Azure APIs.
+Unlike the original Azure provider, which requires manual work to keep updated, the new provider is designed to be always up-to-date with additions and changes to Azure APIs.

 We generate Pulumi SDKs for `azure-nextgen` automatically from Azure API specifications published by Microsoft.
 An automated pipeline releases updated resources within hours after any current API specifications are merged.
 We publish daily updates via automated builds and cut minor SDK versions every two weeks.